 Many people want to convert to APFS and enjoy its benefits.
 There are two ways to convert to APFS file system.
-If your device supports upgrading to macOS High Sierra or Mojave, your internal disks will automatically convert to APFS.
+If your device supports upgrading to macOS High Sierra, Mojave or Catalina, your internal disks will automatically convert to APFS.
 If the automatic conversion failed on the internal hard disk or you want to convert an external device to APFS, you need to take some additional measures via Disk Utility to convert to APFS manually.
 You can simply right-click the volume and choose the "Convert to APFS" option in Disk Utility.

 Problem - "Convert to APFS" option is not available or greyed out in Disk Utility

 But there are times when the "Convert to APFS" option is not available or greyed out in Disk Utility.
 Let's start with a true example:

 Hi, I installed High Sierra on a 2012 Mac Mini this morning and it did not convert SSD to APFS.
 Did a few searches and found that if you restart with Command + R and select Disk Utility the Edit sub-menu offers the chance to convert.
 Unfortunately in my case, the Convert to APFS option is greyed out and (obviously) can't be selected.
 Anyone have any ideas what to do to convert the SSD to APFS?

 Actually, there are numerous reasons why the "Convert to APFS" option is not available or greyed out in Disk Utility.
 What to do if this happens?
 Just keep reading!

 How to fix the "Convert to APFS" option is not available or greyed out issue?

 There are some restrictions to convert drives or volumes to APFS in Disk Utility.
 In other words, the "Convert to APFS" option is not available for all types of drives/volumes.
 There are some basic rules.